DeborahLoi/Capstone-oui-eat/README.md

 ## No server needed
 Didn't need a server.
 All my data base are in json files.
-I will creaste it later to be able to create API for the comment section
+I will create it later to be able to create API for the comment section

 ## Color Reference